In case of questions or problems, it is also best to contact our partner Sparki directly at 078 486 660 or hello@sparki.be

 would cost you 1,762 euros.

-Total picture
+Complete picture

-To view the total picture, you will therefore have to make your own calculation.
+To view the complete picture, you will therefore have to make your own calculation.
 You have to look at the initial price, can you benefit from incentives, where can you charge and how many kilometers do you drive, do you have solar panels, … All these things can ensure that electric driving can be cheaper for you personally than driving with a petrol or diesel car.
 But don’t be alarmed if this the other way around.

 It is important to remember that electric driving also offers other benefits, such as lower noise levels, fewer emissions and a smoother driving experience.
 An argument for not buying an electric car just yet is the charging infrastructure.
 This will improve in the coming years, but it is not yet easy to charge everywhere on the go, something to definitely take into account!
 All in all, the decision whether electric driving is too expensive depends on personal circumstances, priorities and financial considerations.